 Keep moving.

 That’s what I think.
-And above all, I mustn’t let on, knowing full well that the day is still ahead of us.
+And above all, I mustn’t let on, knowing full well that the day is really just beginning.
 We arrive at the penguin mecca.
 I’ve only ever seen penguins at the zoo, but I quickly get the impression that they’re happier in the wild.
 I’ve lost track of my companion right away.
-She’s in another universe.
+She’s in a different universe.
 Now there’s only her, her oversized camera, and penguins.

 I look around.
 While a group of penguins is trying to get into the water, a confused male penguin is waddling around with a twig in his beak.
 It’s not entirely clear whether he’s an insatiable Casanova who doesn’t know which nest to tend to first, or if he’s just lost his way.
 An hour, a thorough round of penguin souvenir shopping, and a coffee later, we’re ready for the next stop.
 So we head back the same way—not without stopping several times, of course.
 The whole spot is now packed with people.
 Thank goodness we got up at 7:30 a.m., I think to myself, buckle up, and the car rolls off.